This guy really likes this Harbor Freight torch and a bunch of their other stuff.

 Honestly, it was pretty sweet.

 Think about this...
-How many people who are struggling to stay in business in today’s economy can afford to pay an extra hundred bucks for an American made Oxyfuel torch kit when the Chinese knockoff seems just as good? or what about the guy with the portable rig who keeps getting his expensive torch stolen?
+How many people who are struggling to stay in business in today’s economy can afford to pay an extra hundred bucks for an supposedly American made Oxyfuel torch kit (that is actually made in malaysia) when the knockoff brand seems just as good? or what about the guy with the portable rig who keeps getting his expensive torch stolen?

 Smith Torch Company offers excellent safety DVD's but they don't always come free with the torch.